-The aggregate intrinsic value of stock options exercised during the years ended December 31, 2016, 2015 and 2014 was \$575, \$1,024 and \$2,030, respectively.
+The aggregate intrinsic value of stock options exercised during the years ended December 31, 2017, 2016 and 2015 was \$808, \$575 and \$1,024, respectively.

-During the year ended December 31, 2016, a total of 320,892 shares were issued upon the exercise of options under the 2000 Plan at an average price of \$3.286 per share.
-Cash received from option exercises under all stock-based payment arrangements, net, for the years ended December 31, 2016, 2015 and 2014 was \$1,054, \$1,153 and \$1,447, respectively.
+During the year ended December 31, 2017, a total of 401,031 shares were issued upon the exercise of options under the 2000 and 2010 Plan at an average price of \$4.935 per share.
+Cash received from option exercises under all stock-based payment arrangements, net, for the years ended December 31, 2017, 2016 and 2015 was \$1,977, \$1,054 and \$1,153, respectively.

 Stock options issued under our 2000 Plan generally expire if not exercised within ten years after the grant date.
 Under the terms of our 2010 stock incentive plan, all options expire if not exercised within ten years after the grant date.
-Historically, options generally provided for vesting over five years, with 20% vesting on the first anniversary of the grant date and 5% vesting every three months thereafter.
-During 2011, the Company began awarding options generally providing for vesting over five years, with 20% vesting on each of the first five anniversaries of the grant date.
+During 2011, the Company began awarding options which typically vest over a five year period on an annual ratable basis.
 From time to time, the Company awards options providing for vesting over three years, with one-third vesting on each of the first three anniversaries of the grant date.
 During the year ending December 31, 2016, the Company also awarded options that vest based upon the achievement of specific performance goals.
 If the employee ceases to be employed by the Company for any reason before vested options have been exercised, the employee has 90 days to exercise options that have vested as of the date of such employee's termination or they are forfeited.